Ommane2004/Learning-Journal/README.md

 ---

-## **How to Use This Repository**
-1. Explore the folders to see concepts, labs, scripts, and CTF write-ups.
-2. Follow the step-by-step guides in each exercise for hands-on learning.
-3. Reference scripts and solutions as examples of automation, threat analysis, and ethical hacking techniques.

----

 ## **Skills & Tools Highlighted**
 - **SOC & SIEM:** Splunk, ELK Stack basics
 - **Network Security:** Packet analysis, firewalls, monitoring